lr508/lr508.github.io/tennis.md

-# Tennis Match Predictor
+# WTA Tennis Match Predictor

+This was my first foray into the realm of machine-learning without any chemistry involved.
+I was inspired to do this during the 2024 French Open.
+I knew very little about Python-based machine learning at that point, so it's all quite messy, and I definitely didn't pick an easy dataset to start with.
+However, this project taught me lots of useful things about cleaning and processing data to allow it to be used to train a model.
+I have since added more recent matches and code to test a recent installation of keras, using a Pytorch backend.

+---

 ## Introduction

-This project aims to predict the outcomes of Women's Tennis Association (WTA) matches using machine learning.
-By analyzing match data from 2005 to 2025, we build a neural network model to forecast the winner based on various player and match attributes.

----
+The aim of this project was to use past WTA match data to attempt to successfully predict tennis results.

 ## Data Loading and Preprocessing

 The first step involves importing the necessary libraries and loading the dataset.
-The data is collected from yearly CSV files, cleaned to handle missing values, and transformed into a suitable format for model training.
+This section is messy as I was learning and so imported many modules that I didn't actually end up using.
+The data co

 ### Code Block 1: Imports
 ```python